Which day suits you?

 These are two Krav Maga Auckland students who earned their KMG diplomas through that same system.

 Most people who train here aren't fighters.
-They're professionals, parents, and people who've decided that being capable is worth investing in.
-What they find is dynamic, demanding training in an environment that takes them seriously from day one.
+They're professionals, parents, and Auckland adults who've decided that being capable is worth investing in.
+What they find is mentally engaging, challenging training — good for fitness, stress relief, and confidence — in an environment that takes them seriously from day one.

-Aaron and Brad hold formal KMG certification and train directly with Master Eyal Yanilov — the founder of Krav Maga Global.
+Instructor Aaron and Instructor Brad hold formal KMG certification and train directly with Master Eyal Yanilov — the founder of Krav Maga Global.
 That's where the standard comes from.

 The KMG system is structured from beginner through to expert level.
 You're not doing the same class on repeat — you're building real capability over time, with a clear path forward.